 Why Narcissists Don't Change: What the Research Actually Shows

-The honest answer is: change is possible in theory, rare in practice, and almost never the result of anything the target does.
-Here's what the research actually shows — and why that matters for the decisions you need to make.
+The honest answer is: change is possible in theory, rare in practice, and almost never the result of anything you did.
+Here is what the research shows, and why that matters for the decisions you need to make.

 What Would Have to Change

-To understand why narcissistic change is difficult, it helps to understand what would have to shift.
+To understand why narcissistic change is difficult, it helps to see what would have to shift.

-Narcissistic personality patterns aren't a bad habit or a behavioral choice that can simply be replaced with a better one.
-They're a deeply ingrained way of relating to self and others — one that developed, typically, as a defense against early experiences of shame, inadequacy, or insecure attachment.
+Narcissistic personality patterns are not a bad habit you can swap for a better one.
+They are a deeply ingrained way of relating to self and others, often developed as a defense against early shame, inadequacy, or insecure attachment.

-The narcissistic defensive structure — the grandiosity, the entitlement, the low empathy, the externalization of blame — functions to protect a core self-concept that feels too fragile to expose.
-Every manipulation tactic, every DARVO response, every projection is the defensive structure at work.
+The narcissistic defensive structure — grandiosity, entitlement, low empathy, externalized blame — protects a core self-concept that feels too fragile to expose.
+Every manipulation tactic, every DARVO response, every projection is that structure at work.

 For genuine change, several things would need to happen: